MedicalResearch.com: What is the background for this study? What are the main findings?

 Response: What should readers take away from your report?

 This year’s report highlights three main findings.
 First, vaping had made substantial inroads among adolescents, and youth are vaping a variety of substances.
 More and more teenagers are deciding to use apparatus such as a cbd cartridge instead of the traditional tobacco cigarette.
 Nearly 30% of 12th grade students used some kind of vaping device in the past year in 2017.
 Of those who vaped, about 2 out of 3 reported vaping nicotine, and also 2 out of 3 also reported vaping “just flavoring.”
 One out of three reported vaping marijuana.

 Second, adolescent use of cigarettes is now at the lowest level ever recorded by the survey, which started in 1975.
 Among 12th graders 10% reported using cigarettes in the past 30 days, down from 37% in 1997.
 The percentage of youth who used cigarettes in 10th and 8th grade students were 5% and 2%, respectively.
 The sustained decline of cigarette use over the past two decades is a great success story that will lead to long term gains in health for the U.S. population.
 The use of vapes outweigh the use of cigaretees by a high percentage, which is a good thing.
 People are starting to understand the harmful effects and risks that smoking can have on your overall health.
 Using vapes like the Arizer Air 2 are a way safer option than it would be to smoke.
 You’re trying to gradually stop.
+Some people might find that using something similar to this vape starter kit could help.
 Taking this first step will no doubt have a better impact.

 Third, marijuana use among adolescents edged up in 2017, the first significant increase in seven years.
 Overall, past-year use of marijuana significantly increased by 1.3% to 24% in 2017 for 8th, 10th, and 12th graders combined.
 Specifically, in 8th, 10th, and 12th grades the respective increases were 0.8% (to 10.1%), 1.6% (to 25.5%) and 1.5% (to 37.1%).
 The increase is statistically significant when all three grades are combined.